Managing our Workplace Health Safety & Environmental Responsibilities

 CSR’s historic involvement in asbestos

-Australia: The involvement of CSR and its subsidiaries in asbestos litigation in Australia arises from the mining of raw asbestos fibre by one of CSR’s subsidiaries, as well as the sale by CSR and by certain of its subsidiaries of asbestos-containing products.
+The involvement of CSR and its subsidiaries in asbestos litigation in Australia and the US arises from the mining of raw asbestos fibre by one of CSR’s subsidiaries, as well as in Australia with the sale by CSR and by certain of its subsidiaries of asbestos-containing products.
 CSR’s involvement in asbestos mining and manufacture of products containing asbestos ceased in 1966 and 1977 respectively.

 CSR’s commitment and claims philosophy